hyeshik/colab-biolab/README.md

 # Colab-Biolab

-A notebook for Google Colab that turns Colab into a sandbox for learning Bioinformatics tools.
+A notebook for Google Colab that turns Colab into a sandbox for learning Bioinformatics tools with a Linux terminal.

 <img src="https://raw.githubusercontent.com/hyeshik/colab-biolab/main/screenshot-1.jpg" width="640px">